-4.00 Communications.
-Sign up at www.ustanevada.com to receive our e-newsletter.
-Notify each team member the USTA Nevada League Regulations as well as the USTA National League Regulations which are available on www.ustanevada.com.
-Insist the players take the responsibility to know the league rules and regulations, as well as The Code.
+- 4.00 Communications.
+Sign up at USTA-Nevada (ustanevada.com) to receive our enewsletter.
+Notify each team member the USTA Nevada League Regulations as well as the USTA National League Regulations which are available on.
+USTA-Nevada (ustanevada.com) Insist the players take the responsibility to know the league rules and regulations, as well as The Code.
 Ensure that the players arrive at the proper time and place for their match each week.
-To avoid problems, if the home facility has any pertinent information regarding gate access, court surfaces, court availability, restrooms, etc it is suggested that the captain e-mail a list of that information to the visiting captain at least 48 hours in advance.
-For further information please refer to the USTA League Captain's Guide: https://www.usta.com/en/home/play/adulttennis/programs/national/captain-s-corner.html
+To avoid problems, if the home facility has any pertinent information regarding gate access, court surfaces, court availability, restrooms, etc., it is suggested that the captain e-mail a list of that information to the visiting captain at least 48 hours in advance.
+For further information please refer to the USTA League Captain's Guide: Captain's Corner (usta.com)

-4.01 Team Line-ups.
-Exchange of line-ups must be done simultaneously prior to the beginning of the team match, regardless if the matches are staggered match times.
-(See 2.01C(5)USTA

-League Regulations).
-The line-up is considered official after both captains (or a team representative) exchange line-ups on site.
+- 4.01 Team Line-ups.
+The team captain for each team shall exchange their team lineup simultaneously prior to the beginning of each match.
+No substitution may be made in an individual match after the line-up has been presented, except for injury to, illness or, or disqualification of a player prior to the start of such match and except under such further circumstances as a Sectional Association may authorize.
+If the substitution is made during the warm-up, the substitute player is entitled to a five-minute warmup.
+If a player or players are missing, they must have the benefit of the 15minute default rule.
+USTA National League Regulations 2.01C(6), League Regulations Q&A Interpretations, USTA League Resources The line-up is considered official after both captains (or a team representative) exchange line-ups on site.
 If a match is rescheduled after line-ups have been exchanged, the line-up would stand only for those positions that had already started (first service attempt) their match.
-All other positions, even those that were in warm-up may be changed including defaulted courts (USTA National Q & A Interpretations:
+All other positions, even those that were in warm-up may be changed including defaulted courts (League Regulations Q&A Interpretations), USTA League Resources.

-https://www.usta.com/content/dam/usta/2020-pdfs/USTA-Q-and-A-Interpretations-League-Year-2021.pdf).
 Prior to the match, it is recommended for captains to login to TennisLink and print the scorecard that contains the opposing team's rostered players.
 All match scorecards must be signed by both captains (or team representative) at the completion of the match and retained for the entire season.
 These cards may be needed in case of a discrepancy.

-4.02 Score Entry.
+- 4.02 Score Entry.
 Scores must be reported within 48 hours of match completion.
 Failure to report the scores within 48 hours of the completion of the team match may result in penalties to include loss of match.
 It is the responsibility of both team captains to make sure scores have been reported and confirmed by the 48-hour deadline.
 This responsibility should be discussed when line-ups are exchanged.
 If a score is disputed, it is the responsibility of the captain disputing the match to e-mail the USTA Nevada District League Coordinator at adults@ustanevada.com with the following information:

 - match number

 - two teams participating in the match

 - the reason for the dispute

 - the corrections that need to be made